ariesoeteman/arie_apperception_engine/README.md

-# The source code for *"Making sense of sensory input"* and *"Making sense of raw input"*
+# The source code for chapter 3 of my thesis "Aritificial Understanding"

 ## Installation instructions